Software Safety Demonstration and Idemnification: Reliability demonstration

-The danger in reversed thinking about tests is inadvertently conceptualizing volatile variables as free.
-This is untrue, as the volatile variables at any stage of a predecessor chain are fixed, and the \Dquo{next} stage considers the set of what previous conditions may have led to the current stage.
-Thus, predecessor walks are chains of a poset of steps, which include the settings of volatile variables.
-One must be mindful to reproduce all volatile stimuli of the localized predecessor walk in its analogous test.
+The danger in reversed thinking about tests is inadvertently conceptualizing stochastic variables as free.
+This is untrue, as the stochastic variables at any stage of a predecessor chain are fixed, and the \Dquo{next} stage considers the set of what previous conditions may have led to the current stage.
+Thus, predecessor trajectories are chains of a poset of configurations, which include the settings of stochastic variables.
+One must be mindful to reproduce all stochastic stimuli of the bounded predecessor trajectory in its analogous test.